 Apple Pay can be used with any device that has access to Apple payment details, including a computer.
 When used on a phone or smartwatch, you can make payments by simply holding the device near a payment terminal.
 This touchless technology allows you to keep your cash or credit cards in your pocket (or at home if you prefer).

-Which Devices Work With Apple Pay?
+Which Devices Does it Work with?

 The following devices support Apple Pay as of March 2024:

-• iPhones with Face ID or Touch ID (except for iPhone 5s)
+- iPhones with Face ID or Touch ID (except for iPhone 5s)

-• iPad Pro, iPad Air, iPad, and iPad mini models with Face ID or Touch ID
+- iPad Pro, iPad Air, iPad, and iPad mini models with Face ID or Touch ID

-• Apple Watch Series 1 and later
+- Apple Watch Series 1 and later

-• Mac models with Touch ID or those introduced after 2011 connected with an Apple Pay-enabled iPhone or Apple Watch
+- Mac models with Touch ID or those introduced after 2011 connected with an Apple Pay-enabled iPhone or Apple Watch

-• Mac computers with Apple silicon paired with Touch ID for Magic Keyboard
+- Mac computers with Apple silicon paired with Touch ID for Magic Keyboard

-• Apple Vision Pro
+- Apple Vision Pro

-While all of the above devices support Apple Pay, they may support it in different ways.
-For example, both iPads and iPhones can be used to pay on websites within the Safari browser and for person-to-person payments.
+Both iPads and iPhones can be used to pay on websites within the Safari browser and for person-to-person payments.
 However, iPhones also support payments at retailers, some transit systems, and schools; iPads don’t support these locations.

 How Apple Pay Works

-Apple Pay works in stores in much the same way as contactless card payments work.
+It works in stores in much the same way as contactless card payments work.
 Once you’ve added your credit or debit card to your wallet, you can hold your device near the payment terminal.
 Double-tap the side button, and the terminal will scan the payment information from your phone or watch and complete the transaction.

-How To Set Up Apple Pay
+How To Set it Up

 It’s easiest to install Apple Pay on an iPhone or Apple Watch, even though it works on other devices.
 To get started, follow these steps:

-• Log in to your device.
+- Log in to your device.

-• Open the Wallet App.
+- Open the Wallet App.

-• Tap the “Add” button, which may appear as a plus mark.
+- Tap the “Add” button, which may appear as a plus mark.

-• Select a payment account option, such as a credit or debit card.
+- Select a payment account option, such as a credit or debit card.

-• Read and agree to the Apple terms and conditions.
+- Read and agree to the Apple terms and conditions.

-• Enter your debit or credit card information by scanning the card with your phone’s camera or manually entering the numbers.
+- Enter your debit or credit card information by scanning the card with your phone’s camera or manually entering the numbers.

 With the payment method added, you can now use it to pay through the Apple Pay app – even if you don’t have the payment method on you.

-How To Pay With Apple Pay
+How To Pay with Apple Pay

-• When at a store, check to see if the credit card machine or self-checkout equipment has contactless payment technology.
+- When at a store, check to see if the credit card machine or self-checkout equipment has contactless payment technology.
 You may see an illustration with three or four curved lines and a card symbol or an Apple Pay symbol.

-• Double-tap the payment button on the right side of your phone or watch
+- Double-tap the payment button on the right side of your phone or watch

-• Choose the payment method you want to use and verify it using your Apple passcode, facial recognition, or fingerprint.
+- Choose the payment method you want to use and verify it using your Apple passcode, facial recognition, or fingerprint.

-• When prompted, put the phone near the payment terminal and wait for it to process.
+- When prompted, put the phone near the payment terminal and wait for it to process.
 It will work just like using a contactless credit card.

-Key Apple Pay Features
+Key Features

-• Pay at retailers and online.
+- Pay at retailers and online.

-• Pay over time with Apple Pay Later (a financing service that breaks up purchases into four equal payments.)
+- Pay over time with Apple Pay Later (a financing service that breaks up purchases into four equal payments.)
 This is subject to credit approval.

-• Send or receive money from friends and family with the Apple Cash digital card.
+- Send or receive money from friends and family with the Apple Cash digital card.

 Is It Safe to Use Apple Pay?

-Apple Pay is a highly secure method of payment, thanks to the steps Apple has put into place for using the technology.
+It is a highly secure method of payment, thanks to the steps Apple has put into place for using the technology.

 With Apple Pay, each phone or device has a unique encrypted identifier that can only be used from that device.
 When the payment goes through, a unique transaction code is generated just for that transaction.
 These measures keep your credit or debit card number from being shared with the retailer or person to whom you are sending money.